Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

 Tools:
 * Axe - Used for gathering wood.
-    * Requirements = 1 Stone, 2 Branch, 1 Fiber
+    * Requirements = 1 Stone, 2 Branch, 1 Hemp
     * Durability = 10 Woods
 * Spear - Used for killing animals.
-    * Requirements = 2 Stone, 2 Branch, 2 Fiber
+    * Requirements = 2 Stone, 2 Branch, 2 Hemp
     * Durability = Contact with 4 animals.
 * Knife - Used for killing animals.
-    * Requirements = 1 Stone, 1 Branch, 1 Fiber
+    * Requirements = 1 Stone, 1 Branch, 1 Hemp
     * Durability = Contact with 4 animals.
 * Bow and arrow- Used for killing animals.
     * Requirements = 5 Branch, 3 Wood, 1 Beeswax
     * Durability = 10 Damage.
 * Fishing rod - Used for catching fish.
-    * Requirements = 3 Branch, 3 Fiber
+    * Requirements = 3 Branch, 3 Hemp
     * Durability = 5 Fish
 * Torch - Used for protection from animals.
 Used for travelling at nighttime.
 Also reduces the chance of falling down at night 5%.
     * Requirements = 1 Branch, 1 Bee Wax